Wai Hon's Blog

 At my workplace, most coding tasks must be performed on a remote workstation (or a browser-based IDE) due to policies prohibiting local storage of source code and the limited development tools available on company laptops.

 Coding with Emacs on a remote workstation requires access via SSH or a remote desktop connection.
-I have experienced with various solutions, including Tramp, Chrome Remote Desktop, GTK Broadway, xpra, and wprs.
+I have experimented with various solutions, including Tramp, Chrome Remote Desktop, GTK Broadway, xpra, and wprs.
 However, these proved buggy, resource-intensive, or slow.
 Consequently, I settled on the reliable terminal-based approach using SSH and Tmux.

 Issues